 If your help with tagging is not appreciated, it's easy to find another place where it will be.

 And this example is not so clear cut.
 A circle is a smooth manifold.
 Rouché's theorem is an argument by smooth homotopy.
-The author mentions that more general degree theory facts may be used, and so tagged with differential-geometry and differential-topology.
+The author mentions that more general degree theory facts may be used, and so tagged with and .
 Yes, it's a stretch; and yes, a retag was appropriate.
 But a forceful retag after the author's rollback was not.

 As an aside, your comment